yohita/directus-project-with-extensions-quickstart/README.md

 5. **Test Your Extension**:
    Run "bash script-quickstart.sh" to build , move and start project with your extension

-## Deployment**
+## Deployment
 Treat this project as just another Node.js project and follow standard deployment procedures.
-No special actions are needed; simply update your database configuration accordingly in the .env file.
+No special actions are needed.
+Simply update your database configuration accordingly in the .env file.

 VPS with a minimum of 2 GB of RAM should be sufficient to run both MySQL and the Node.js project for moderately heavy traffic.

 [![Youtube Video](https://img.youtube.com/vi/HqSYPM6gX0o/0.jpg)](https://www.youtube.com/watch?v=HqSYPM6gX0o)